Check out these top CPU options.

 If you’re shopping for a new CPU for your gaming PC, in this guide, we’ve listed a handful of the best options currently available.

-Ultimately, whether you’re looking for an upgrade, or you’re planning on building a new system, one of the options on this list will work well for you.
+Ultimately, though, whether you’re looking for an upgrade, or you’re planning on building a new system, one of the options on this list will work well for you.

 Watch: What to Look for in A CPU